 “approved lending institution” means an institution, body or person that is approved in writing by the Minister for the purposes of this section;

-“approved person” means an eligible person approved in writing by the Commission for the purposes of this section.
+“approved person” means an eligible person approved in writing by the Authority for the purposes of this section.

+[Section 47 amended by No. 28 of 2006 s.
+332.]

 Part V — Arrangements and agreements as to housing finance

 Division 1 — Arrangements with the Commonwealth